Yahia882/Blog/Readme.md

 ## Overview

-My Blog Web App is a simple monolithic web application designed for users to read and save blog posts.
+My Blog Web App using Django is a simple monolithic web application designed for users to read and save blog posts.
 The application is built with an integrated architecture, combining both the frontend and backend into a single cohesive unit.
 This README file provides an overview of the features and functionalities of the web app.

 ## Features